bradleypriest/bradleypriest.github.com/_posts/2011-06-18-activerecord-ranges.md

 ---
 layout: post
-title: ActiveRecord Ranges
+title: 'ActiveRecord Ranges'
-guid: activerecord-ranges
+guid: 'activerecord-ranges'
+tagline:
 category:
-tagline:
-tags: ['rails','active_record']
+tags: ['rails', 'activerecord']
 ---

 {% include JB/setup %}

 Just a quick one today, I'm going to mention a quick trick you may have heard about, but is definitely worth knowing.